 That’s fair.
 They look part cat, part werewolf, part adorable goblin.
 But here’s the truth: Lykoi are a natural mutation of the domestic shorthair—no fancy hybrid, no relation to Sphynx, and definitely not a science experiment.
 Their patchy coat and unique look come from a genetic mutation that affects the way their hair grows (and sheds).

 All Lykoi kittens are born fully coated, but things change fast.
 Around 1–4 weeks of age, their coat starts to thin out—sometimes dramatically.
 Some lose a lot of hair and look pretty bald, while others keep more of their coat.
 And yep, that can keep changing as they grow.
 Lykoi can go through seasonal molts where they lose hair and regrow it in unpredictable patterns.
+But their final base-line coat might not be fully apparent until 4-5 months of age.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.